-Example: Sam Smith was a partner in partnership Q during 2004.
-Partnership Q's taxable year ends on December 31, 2004.
+Example 1: Sam Smith was a partner in partnership Q during 2005.
+Partnership Q's taxable year ends on December 31, 2005.
 Partnership Q carried on business both within and outside New York State and has determined that the partnership's New York allocation percentage is 65%.
-For tax year 2004, the distributive share of income from partnership Q included in Sam's federal and New York adjusted gross income (the Federal amount column on Form IT-203) was \$40,000.
-Sam changed residence from New York State to New Jersey on September 30, 2004.
-Using Steps 1 through 3, the amount of partnership income that Sam Smith must include in New York source income (the New York State amount column) on his 2004 Form IT-203, New York State part-year resident return, is computed as follows:
+For tax year 2005, the distributive share of income from partnership Q included in Sam's Federal amount column on Form IT-203 was \$40,000.
+Sam changed residence from New York State to New Jersey on September 30, 2005.
+Using Steps 1 through 3, the amount of partnership income that Sam Smith must include in New York source income (the New York State amount column) on his 2005 Form IT-203, is computed as follows: